Stamp duty holiday: When it ended, new rules and other FAQs

 Yes, as long as you complete on the purchase of your new home before the end of the stamp duty holiday on 31st March 2025.

 So if you’re thinking about buying a new build home, now is a great time to start your search as you’ll need to be mindful of the limited timescale for reserving and completing on your home.
-Your sales advisor at your chosen Bellway development will be able to assist you with choosing a new home that is expected to be ready before the end of the stamp duty holiday, and answer any questions that you have regarding your new home, at every step of your journey.
+Your sales advisor at your chosen Bellway development can inform you of plots that are ready to move into in as little as six weeks, so you can beat the stamp duty holiday deadline, and if you have a home to sell you can find out more about our Express Mover scheme.

 Visit the Bellway website to find out more about how stamp duty works when buying a property, and the unmissable buying schemes and incentives that are available to make your perfect new build home more affordable – whether or not you take advantage of the stamp duty holiday.